FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentdiscounttype.md

 # Commitment Discount Type

 A commitment-based discount is a contractual commitment in exchange for a discounted unit price.
-Commitment discounts are available as spend-based or resource-based discounts, depending on the Provider's offering.
+These discounts may be available for spend-based commitments or resource-based commitments, depending on the Provider's offerings.

 This column determines whether the commitment is based on a minimum spend or minimum usage.